 Paying reverence to plants and trees in India is common, but the Tulsi plant is the most regarded plant.
 Tulsi (Tulasi) or Holy basil is regarded as an extremely sacred plant in Hindu customs and holds a huge significance in Indian homes for thousands of years.

-Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of goddess Lakshmi
+Hindus regard it as an earthly manifestation of the goddess Tulsi; she is regarded as the avatar of the goddess Lakshmi

 Tulsi Vivah – The legend behind Marriage of the Tulsi Plant

-Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or to his avatar, Lord Krishna.
+Tulsi Vivah is a Hindu festival where a ceremonial marriage of the plant is performed with lord Vishnu or his avatar, Lord Krishna.

 The Tulsi wedding signifies the end of the monsoon and the beginning of the wedding season as per Hindu customs.

 Though there are many legends and stories behind the tradition, one of the widely accepted ones is mentioned in the Hindu scripture Padma Purana.

 Brinda was married to King Jalandhar.
 Brinda due to her devotion to Lord Vishnu and piousness provided King Jalandhar with incredible powers.
 Due to Jalandhar’s invincibility, he started attacking other Gods, and none of them were able to defeat him.
 They requested Lord Vishnu – the preserver in the Trinity – to find a solution as a last resort.

 When leaving for war with Lord Shiva, King Jalandhar’s wife Brinda went for meditation and prayed for his victory till he returns.
 Lord Vishnu disguised himself as Jalandhar and went to see Brinda.
 Seeing her husband return, Brinda left her meditation.

-With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell in Brinda’s palace.
+With her meditation interrupted, Jalandhar lost his power and was killed by Shiva and his head fell into Brinda’s palace.

 Seeing this she realized it was not her husband but Lord Vishnu.
 Out of anger, Brinda cursed Lord Vishnu to transform into a black Shaligram stone and to be separated from his wife.
 Following this, Brinda herself committed self-immolation, and the gods (or Vishnu himself) transferred her soul to a plant, which was henceforth called Tulsi.